xLamar555x/2ship2harkinian-Android/README.md

 ### 3. Launch the Game!
 #### Allow permissions for all file access.
 App will build required files in Internal Storage under 2S2H folder.
-#### prompts for extracting ROM may appear, direct to your ROM.
+Prompts for extracting ROM may appear, direct to your ROM.
 Extraction process takes a few minutes.

 ### 4. Play!